aetperf/aetperf.github.io/_posts/2025-02-18-Querying_Private_s3_Buckets_with_DuckDB.md

 aws_secret_access_key = current_credentials.secret_key
 ```

 We could have chosen another AWS profile than the default one with the argument `--profile`:

 ```bash
 aws s3 ls s3://ap-dvf-data/dvf_zip/ --profile john_doe
 ```

-Then we need to create a boto3 session using the specified profile:
+Then we would also create a boto3 session using the specified profile:

 ```python
 session = boto3.Session(profile_name=john_doe)